 - Under Handoff Design for Production, double-click Export Bitstream.
 The Export Bitstream dialog box opens.
 The dialog box options depend on your Custom Security settings and Permanent Locks for Production settings: - Export Bitstream tool when the device is configured with Bitstream Encryption with Default key option in the Configure Security tool - Export Bitstream tool when the device is configured with Custom Security options in the Configure Security tool - Export Bitstream tool when the device is configured with Permanent Locks for Production tool - 2.
-Choose your options, such as DAT file if you wish to include support for Embedded ISP, or SPI file if you need support for IAP. - 3.
+Enter your Bitstream file name and select the location to export the bitstream file. - Choose your options, such as DAT file if you wish to include support for Embedded ISP, SPI file if you need support for Auto programming, Auto Updata and IAP services, PPD or STAPL if you need support for ISP. - 4.
+You can choose whether you want to export the ASCII HEX file for debugging when DAT bitstream file format is selected. - 5.
+Select whether you want to export files for Microsemi In House Programming (IHP). - Select to inloude the bitstream components, Bypass Back Level protection option for Recovery/Golden Bitstream and Include Pass Keys in Plaintext. - 7.
 Choose the Zeroization Action that you want to use to reprogram the device.
-Note: Zeroization Action is not supported for XT and ES devices. - 4.
-Select to inlcude the bitstream components, Bypass Back Level protection option for Recovery/Golden Bitstream and Export Pass Keys in Plaintext. - 5.
-Enter your Bitstream file name and click OK to export the selected bitstream files.
+Note: Zeroization Action is not supported for XT and ES devices. - 8.
+Click OK to export the selected bitstream files.